 The implementation

-My full implementation is available on github.
 In this section I will discuss the most relevant parts of it.

 Authenticating

 User authenticating is the most sensitive part of our program and is handled by the authenticate function.
-This function uses getpwnam(username) to obtain a struct contained the fields available at the /etc/passwd file on linux for the user with that particular username.

 The user password is actually stored in a different file (/etc/shadow), read only by the root user.
-We use the function getspnam(username) to obtain a struct representing the data on that file.

-Then we use the function getpass to prompt the user for the password and the function crypt to encrypt the password.
-If the input password and the real password matches, authenticate returns 0.
+Then we use the function getpass to prompt the user for the password and the function crypt to

 /*